 Chill out at a spa

 There are a number of spas around the county so you won’t have to drive too far to reach one.
 St Brides Spa in Saundersfoot, The Ivybridge Spa in Goodwick and Scolton Manor Spa near Haverfordwest are all perfect places to while away a grey day.
-Not only do they offer sensational treatments, they also have other facilities to help you relax such as saunas, steam rooms, pools and dining areas.
+Not only do they offer sensational treatments, but they also have other facilities to help you relax such as saunas, steam rooms, pools and dining areas.

 Take a long lunch